bitcanon/visonicalarm/README.md

 ```

 ## Arming and Disarming
-There are two ways to arm you alarm system.
+There are two ways to arm your alarm system.
 - **Arm Home:** This will arm your perimeter protection (often doors and windows).
 You can still move around inside the house.
 - **Arm Away:** This will arm the entire alarm system (doors, windows, motion, cameras, etc).
 Moving around in the house will trigger the alarm to go off.